viennadatasciencegroup/data4good-wahlbeobachtung19/README.md

 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     │
     ├── cache              <- Cached R data.
     │
-    ├── config             <- Project configuration settings and credentials (VC excluded) │   └── global.dcf     <- Global settings in DCF format.
+    ├── config             <- Project configuration settings and credentials (VC excluded) │   ├── credentials.py       <- Needs to be created (instructions in `config/README.md`).
+    │   └── global.dcf           <- Global settings in DCF format.
     │
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
-    │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details.
     │
     ├── environment.yml    <- Conda environment file for reproducint the analysis environment.
     │                         Generated with `env export > environment.yml`.